Adam LaRoche: Washington Nationals

-2011

-On January 4, 2011, LaRoche agreed to a 2-year contract with the Washington Nationals.
+On January 4, 2011, LaRoche agreed to a two-year contract with the Washington Nationals.
 His contract paid him $7 million in 2011 and $8 million in 2012 with a mutual option for $10 million in 2013.
 On April 7, LaRoche hit his first home run as a member of the Nationals, a game-winning two-run home run off Florida Marlins reliever Edward Mujica in the 11th inning of a 5–3 Nationals win.
 His 2011 season ended with labrum surgery on his left shoulder with career-low batting numbers of .172/.288/.258 (BA/OBP/SLG).

-2012

 LaRoche's 2012 season began much more successfully, hitting .329 in April.
 He was a consistent bat throughout the season, driving in no fewer than 12 runs each month from April to August.

-LaRoche accomplished a rare feat in early September when he homered in each game of a four-game series against the Chicago Cubs (and hit five home runs overall).
+In early September, LaRoche homered in each game of a four-game series against the Chicago Cubs (and hit five home runs overall).
 The only other players to match this feat are Hall-of-Fame sluggers Babe Ruth, Hank Greenberg, Yogi Berra, Johnny Bench, and Mike Schmidt.

 On October 2, LaRoche reached two personal milestones.
 He hit his career-high 33rd home run, in the process tying a career high of 100 RBI.
 He earned his first Gold Glove and the Silver Slugger Award.